 This can help you work out how much you have ‘free’ to spend each month and help you reach your goal faster.
 It may also remove any guilt you feel for spending money on things you enjoy.

-If you’re an HSBC customer, you can also use tools like Balance After Bills on our mobile app.
+If you’re an HSBC customer, you can also use tools like Balance forecast on our mobile app.
 It accounts for your regular bills to let you know how much money you could have left over.

 We have more mobile money management tools in our app to help you keep an eye on your spending and stay on top of your finances.
-Not only could they help you stick to your budget, but they may also help you grow your money and achieve your financial goals.
+Not only could they help you stick to your budget, but they may also help you achieve your financial goals.

 A common source of regret can be realising after an event that you could have done something differently.
 If you’re serious about reaching your goals, think about specific temptations and how to avoid them.